MEET THE FACULTY – David A. Greer

 - Faculty participant in weeklong field trip to Turkey sponsored by the Niagara Foundation.
 Featured various historical, religious, commercial, media, educational, and domestic venues, with emphasis on Turkish history, contemporary issues, and interfaith and intercultural understanding.

-- Faculty sponsor and co-administrator for Rochester College’s Global Educational Opportunities (GEO) study-abroad programs, Vienna (Summer 2001) and Munich (Fall 2004).
+- Faculty sponsor for Rochester College’s Global Educational Opportunities (GEO) study-abroad programs, Vienna (Summer 2001 and Spring 2015) and Munich (Fall 2004).

 - Instructor of beginning English and cultural orientation for newly resettled Bosnian and Kurdish refugees in Fort Worth, Texas, 1997.